dougeby/IntuneDocs/InTuneDocs/GetStarted/get-started-with-a-paid-subscription-to-microsoft-intune.md

 ### Certificates for mobile devices
 If you'll manage iOS or Windows Phone devices with Intune, you'll need certificates and accounts to retrieve those certificates.
 You won't need any additional certificates to manage Android devices.

 - No certificate is required for **Windows Phone 8.1** users who install the company portal app from the Store.
-However, a Symantec certificate is required for **Windows Phone 8.0** or to use Intune to deploy the company portal app to Windows Phone 8.1 devices.
+However, a [Symantec code signing certificate](https://products.websecurity.symantec.com/orders/enrollment/microsoftCert.do) is required for **Windows Phone 8.0** or to use Intune to deploy the company portal app to Windows Phone 8.1 devices.

 >[!NOTE]
 >This getting started walkthrough assumes your users get the company portal app from the Store on a Windows Phone 8.1 or later device.
 For information about Windows Phone 8.0 support, see [Set up Windows Phone management with Microsoft Intune](set-up-windows-phone-management-with-microsoft-intune.md).